Findon, West Sussex: Amenities

-The parish church, dedicated to St John the Baptist, stands to the west of the village and the A24 road near the 18th century mansion Findon Place.
-The church is built of flint to an unusual design, the nave and north aisle having been given a single span roof with king-posts resting on the arcade, probably in the 15th century.
-The screen is a rare 13th century example, but heavily restored.
-There are four public houses, the Gun Inn, the Black Horse, the Village House, the Snooty Fox (part of the Findon Manor Hotel) all of which are located in High Street.
-The village has a small primary school, situated on School Hill, called Saint John the Baptist.
+The parish church, dedicated to St John the Baptist, stands to the west of the village and the A24 road near the 18th-century mansion Findon Place.
+The church is built of flint to an unusual design, the nave and north aisle having been given a single-span roof with king-posts resting on the arcade, probably in the 15th century.
+The screen is a rare 13th-century example, but heavily restored.
+There are four public houses, the Gun Inn, the Black Horse, the Village House, the Snooty Fox (part of the Findon Manor Hotel), all of which are located along the High Street.
+The High Street also accommodates an Indian takeaway, a post office and corner shop, and the high-end restaurant the Sylvan Oak.
+The village has a small primary school, situated on School Hill, dedicated to Saint John the Baptist.
 It boasts many annual events, including a fireworks display and May Day celebrations.

 Sport and recreation

-The Monarch's Way long-distance footpath crosses the village which is the only significant settlement on the route between Arundel and Bramber.
+The Monarch's Way long-distance footpath crosses the village.
+It is the only significant settlement on the route between Arundel and Bramber.

 Culture

-Nationally famous stage and screen Actress, Nancy Price, lived with her husband for many years in 'Arcana', a house in Heather Lane, till her death, in 1970.
+Nationally famous stage and screen actress, Nancy Price, lived with her husband for many years in 'Arcana', a house in Heather Lane, till her death in 1970.

+The village is the host of the Findon Sheep Fair, an annual event held on the second weekend of every September, with a history dating back to approximately 1785.
+The event was historically used for the commercial trading of livestock, though this is no longer practised due to both risk of foot and mouth disease and the main road into the village, Long Furlong, becoming unsuitable for livestock herding since the widespread adoption of motor vehicles.
+At its peak, the fair saw livestock herded in from London, Brighton, Sussex and Surrey of 300 different breeds.

+Despite changes in its nature, the fair is still a popular event, seeing approximately 7000 visitors each year.